Once upon a time, the King of Prussia decided that he wanted to have a place to relax outside of Berlin, especially during the summertime.

 The parks and palaces of Sanssouci became a World Heritage Site in 1990 and are the largest UNESCO World Heritage site in Germany.

 The palace has been a tourist attraction in East Germany ever since the end of World War II.
-In 1995, an organization was formed called the “Foundation of Prussian Palaces and Gardens in Berlin-Brandenburg” in order to take care of the Sanssouci complex and other palaces in the region.
+In 1995, an organization was formed called the “Foundation of Prussian Palaces and Gardens in Berlin-Brandenburg” to take care of the Sanssouci complex and other palaces in the region.

 It’s one of the most fascinating tourist attractions in Germany and receives nearly half a million visitors every year, keen on admiring the magnificent architecture and fascinating landscaped gardens!